sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

 menu_order: 801
 ---

-You can update agent nodes in an active DC/OS cluster by using maintenance windows or terminate signal.
+You can update agent nodes in an active DC/OS cluster by using maintenance windows or by manually killing agents.
 Maintenance windows are the preferred method since this is generally more stable and less error prone.

 These steps are useful if you are downsizing a cluster, reconfiguring agent nodes, or moving a node to a new IP.
 When you change Mesos attributes (`⁠⁠⁠⁠/var/lib/dcos/mesos-slave-common`⁠⁠⁠⁠) or resources (⁠⁠⁠⁠`/var/lib/dcos/mesos-resources`⁠⁠⁠⁠), you must remove the agent node and re-register it with the master node under a new UUID.
 The master will then recognize the new attributes and resources specification.

+**Warning:** ⁠⁠⁠All tasks that are running on the agent will be killed since you are re-registering a UUID.
+Mesos treats a re-registered agent as a new agent.

 ### Prerequisites:

 *   SSH installed and configured.
-This is required when using the terminate signal method.
+This is required when removing nodes by manually killing agents.
 *   Access to the [Admin Router permissions](/docs/1.9/overview/architecture/components/#admin-router).

 # Updating nodes by using maintenance windows